torognes/vsearch/README.md

 The commands `--sortbylength` and `--sortbysize` supports the `--topn` option to output no more than the given number of sequences.

 The width of FASTA formatted output files may be specified with the `--fasta_width` option and the width of alignments produced with the `--alnout` and `--uchimealn` options may be specified with the `--rowlen` and `--alignwidth` options, respectively.
-When an argument of zero (0) is specfied for these options, sequences and alignments will not be wrapped.
+When an argument of zero (0) is specified for these options, sequences and alignments will not be wrapped.

 VSEARCH implements the old USEARCH option `--iddef` to specify the definition of identity used to rank the hits.
 Values accepted are 0 (CD-HIT definition using shortest sequence as numerator), 1 (edit distance), 2 (edit distance excluding terminal gaps, default), 3 (Marine Biological Lab definition where entire gaps are considered a single difference) or 4 (BLAST, same as 2).
 See the [USEARCH User Guide 4.1](http://drive5.com/usearch/UsearchUserGuide4.1.pdf) page 42-44 for details.
 Also `id0`, `id1`, `id2`, `id3` and `id4`  are accepted as arguments to the `--userfields` option.